 1st: Pfister 811—132.5 mph

 So what if you just wanted one car that would suit you in every situation?
 A jack of all trades car that you can buy and use to do well in most situations.
-Well, based on the lists we've seen there is one clear candidate—the only car that appears in the top six for both lap times and top speeds: Dewbauchee Vagner.
+Well, the car that’s best suited is actually our number 1 car for lap times: the Dewbauchee Vagner.

 One of the main differences these cars have which will actually affect you in a racing situation is weight.
 Weight in GTA has no effect on performance but is instead programmed to be used in collisions.
 A car that weighs more will fare better in a crash with a car that weighs less.
 The big standout here is the XA-21 which weighs 1,400kg.
 Compared to the 1,300kg of the Autarch the advantage doesn’t seem that great, but it’s a lot better than the 1,000kg weight of the Vagner and 880kg weight of the lightest-in-class RE-7B.
 If your opponent attempts to take you out of a race he’ll have a much harder job of doing it if you’re driving an XA-21 rather than an RE-7B.